 These mainly comprise equities, and so their value fluctuates immensely.
 If you have this portfolio, then your prime goal is obtaining long-run capital growth.
 Hence, the “capital growth” strategy is another name of aggressive portfolio strategy.
 To bring some diversification, investors having aggressive portfolios typically add few fixed-income securities.

 Very Aggressive Portfolios

 Such portfolios have equities in entirety.
-If you hold this portfolio, your prime aim is having aggressive capital growth over long-term.
+If you hold this portfolio, your prime aim is having aggressive capital growth over the long-term.
 As these portfolios have high risk, its value varies immensely in the short-term.

-Customize Your Allocations as Per Your Needs
+Customize Your Allocations as per Your Needs

 Remember that the above description of model portfolios and their strategies provide just a basic guideline.
 You may customize the composition to meet your own needs.
-How you tailor the models may depend on what type of an investor you’re and your capital needs.
+How you tailor the models may depend on what type of investor you’re and your capital needs.

-E.g., you like to do homework about the companies and give time to stock selection.
+For example, you like to do homework about the companies and give time to stock selection.
 In this case, you’re likely to divide the equity part of your portfolio among sub-groups of stocks.
 When you do so, you can get a specialized risk-return potential within one part of your portfolio.

 Asset Allocation Strategies